CBMSO-L302/Proteomic-tools/README.md

 E.g: ABCDE **Z(sub F)** GHI > ABCDEFGHI

-- `(del Y)`: The aminoacid Y is not in the sequence, but if added it matches.
+- `(del Y)`: The aminoacid 'Y' is not in the detected sequence, but if added it matches with the genomic sequence.
 Therefore, we add it again.

 E.g: ABC **(del D)** EFGHI > ABCDEFGHI

+- `Y(ins)`: The aminoacid Y is detected, but not in the genomic sequence.
+Therefore, we remove it to match the fasta sequence.

+E.g: ABCDEF **R(ins)** GHI > ABCDEFGHI

 - `(+NUM.BER)`: The aminoacid has some post-traductional modification, we just remove them.
+Sa

 E.g: AB **(+101.03)** CDEF **(-12.01)** GHI > ABCDEFGHI